dingenz/Smooth.js/Readme.md

 # What is this for?

-This is a fork of [Smooth.js](https://github.com/osuushi/Smooth.js).
-It provides the latest version of Smooth.js as a compiled JavaScript file.
+Forked from [Smooth.js](https://github.com/osuushi/Smooth.js).
+This fork provides the latest version of Smooth.js as a compiled JavaScript file.

 # How do I use it?